Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 ---
 What I read, think, and reflect today.

+2025.1.30-2.1
+===
+Stock trader bets on direction; options trader bets on direction and speed.

 2025.1.29
 ===
 Most successful analytical strategies are only going to give you a small advantage.
 It's important to stick to the right strategy.